 It all started when Tunisian internet surfers welcomed with happiness the repeal of a ban placed on video sharing sites YouTube and Dailymotion.
-Many Tunisian bloggers celebrated this repeal of the ban by posting videos of songs downloaded from those two
+Many Tunisian bloggers celebrated this repeal of the ban by posting videos of songs downloaded from

-video websites on their blogs.
+those two video websites on their blogs.
 But their happiness was cut short as the repeal did not last more than 24 hours.
 The repeal of the ban, which had been welcomed with such enthusiasm, was actually just an accident and a mistake.

 Meanwhile, journalist and blogger El Heni is suing the ATI for the censorship of Facebook, which had lasted for 16 days.
-The trial will take place on November 4 and as a sign of solidarity with his action, a group of bloggers decided that this date will
+The trial will take place on November 4 and as a sign of solidarity with his action, a group of bloggers decided that this

-henceforth be baptized as a national day for blogging freedom.
+date will henceforth be baptized as a national day for blogging freedom.

 To support the initiative, Facebook user Bassem Bouguerra created a Facebook group entitled: November 4th: A National Day for Blogging Freedom.
-Members on the Facebook group are exchanging ideas about the best methods to overcome censorship and
+Members on the Facebook group are exchanging ideas about the best methods to overcome censorship

-limits on freedom of expression.
+and limits on freedom of expression.

 The house of the Tunisian journalist and blogger Zied el-Heni has been raided last night (April 10, 2009).
 In a blog post published today, Zied wrote that his laptop and CDs which contain all his work have been robbed.

-A national day of protest against censorship in Tunisia, staged on December 25th, has prompted criticism from some bloggers who feel the
+A national day of protest against censorship in Tunisia, staged on December 25th, has prompted criticism from some bloggers who feel the effort is misplaced.